Starter (clothing line)

 Starter, Inc. is an American clothing manufacturer, focusing on major league sports teams.
 Starter's current licenses include MLB, NBA, NFL, and NHL teams.
 Non-sports agreements include a partnership with Coca-Cola.

 Starter became notable in the early 1990s, with its licensed jackets of the main professional sports leagues in the US.
 Those jackets became iconic and a status symbol of that era.
 Apart from jackets, some of the products currently manufactured by Starter include casual wear (t-shirts, hoodies, sweatpants, leggings, socks) and accessories (bags, hats).

-Since 2007, Starter has been a subsidiary company of the Iconix Brand Group, after the latter company acquired the former from Nike, Inc.
+Since 2007, Starter has been a subsidiary company of the Iconix Brand Group, who acquired Starter from Nike, Inc.

 History

 Rise and expansion

 Starter was founded in New Haven, Connecticut by David Beckerman, a University of New Haven alumnus, to manufacture team uniforms for high school athletic programs.

 In 1976, the company entered into non-exclusive licensing agreements with a number of professional sports leagues, paying royalties of 8–10% for the right to manufacture and market copies of professional athletic apparel.
 Its first retail product was a line of jackets emblazoned with the insignias of Major League Baseball teams.
 Soon the company expanded its licensed apparel line to include headgear, activewear and accessories.

 By 1983, the company had entered licensing agreements with the NBA, the NFL, the NHL and the Canadian Football League (CFL).
 But the company's growth during this decade can also be attributed to an aggressive marketing strategy.
 Not only had the company made licensed sports apparel a fashion status symbol, it also created brand loyalty by making its "S and Star" logo a prominent part of the apparel's design.
 Starter innovatively placed its embroidered logo on jacket sleeves and on the back of baseball caps.